Raj-coder551/Raj-coder551/README.md

 - 👋 Hi, I’m @Raj-coder551
-- 👀 I’m interested in ...
+- 👀 I’m interested in Open Source program
 - 🌱 I’m currently learning Artifical learning & Machine learning
-- 💞️ I’m looking to collaborate on Open Source
+- 💞️ I’m looking to collaborate with some Web3 & Blockchain developer
-- 📫 How to reach me ...
+- 📫 You can reach me on X @RajSingh106737
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 Raj-coder551/Raj-coder551 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.